octopusprime314/atparty2021/README.md

     cmake --build . --config Release

 PACKAGING FOR DISTRIBUTION:
-    This command will generate a folder that contains all the files necessary to run the application from the bin folder.
+    These commands will generate a folder that contains all the files necessary to run the application from the bin folder.
+Run these commands from the build folder.
+    cmake ..
     cmake --build . --target install --config Release

 RUN PACKAGE: